 By 2030, people aged 65 and older are projected to account for 20% percent of the US population.
 One solution to meet the demand for health care professionals with expertise in long-term care (LTC) may be to employ more nurse practitioners (NPs) and/or physician assistants (PAs) in LTC settings.
-To our knowledge, this will be the first study to evaluate the national job market for PAs and NPs in LTC settings.
+To our knowledge, this was the first study to evaluate the national job market for PAs and NPs in LTC settings.
 Understanding LTC demand for PAs and NPs will help to guide HRSA’s investment in LTC education versus other high-demand fields.
-The study will be conducted in partnership with Duke University.
+The study was conducted in partnership with Duke University.

 - What is LTC employer demand for PAs and NPs?

 - What percentage of PA and NP job postings are in LTC relative to primary care and other specialties?

 - Does employer demand for PAs and NPs in LTC vary by state, setting, and/or years of experience required?

 - What percentages of LTC jobs are open to PAs only, NPs only, and both PAs and NPs?